Museo Regional de Ica

 Santuario de El Señor de Luren

 This fine church has an image of the patron saint that is venerated by pilgrims during Semana Santa and again in October.
 The streets...

 Iglesia de San Francisco

-Third in an ecclesial trio, this hulking church withstood the earthquake and continues to show off its fine stained-glass windows.
+This hulking church withstood the 2007 earthquake and continues to show off its fine stained-glass windows.

 South of the plaza along Lima, local bars and clubs advertise live music, DJs and dancing.
 Barena is one of the least seedy options.